Skip to main content Skip to search Skip to main navigation

 How does Mediterranean yellow work as a wall paint?

-Mediterranean yellow makes every room appear flooded with sunlight.
-It spreads cosiness and a warm, comfortable atmosphere.
-However, you should bear this in mind when using it in south-facing rooms - here, a lot of yellow in combination with daylight can also make a room appear "too warm"
+Mediterranean yellow makes every room feel bathed in sunlight.
+It radiates cosiness and creates a warm, comfortable atmosphere.
+However, keep this in mind if you are using it in south-facing rooms—here, an abundance of yellow combined with the natural daylight can sometimes make a space feel "too warm".

 Does Mediterranean yellow go well with wooden furniture?